 Installation and Maintenance

 One of the biggest advantages of electric fireplaces is the simple installation.
 Freestanding models plug directly into a standard outlet, while wall-mounted or built-in versions may require minimal carpentry but no venting or gas lines.
-Maintenance is also straightforward—there’s no ash to clean, no chimney sweeping required, and no fuel to store.
-Occasionally dusting the unit and replacing a burned-out bulb are typically all that’s needed.
+Maintenance is also straightforward.
+There is no ash to clean, no chimney sweeping required, and no fuel to store.
+Occasionally, dusting the unit and replacing a burned-out bulb are typically all that’s needed.

 Safety Features of Electric Fireplaces